 Olympia Fields is a very ethnically-diverse village.
 The people who call Olympia Fields home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Olympia Fields residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Olympia Fields include Irish, African, English, and Italian.
+Important ancestries of people in Olympia Fields include Irish, German, English, Lithuanian, and Polish.

 The most common language spoken in Olympia Fields is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Other Indo-European and Langs. of India.